 Format Cells

 Click on a cell or cells you want to format.
 You can also format the row and column headers.
-Once you've selected your desired cell(s) within a table, go to the object inspector on the right and select the Properties > APPEARANCE menu.
+Once you've selected your desired cell(s) within a table, go to Properties and select the Appearance > Appearance menu.

 The following properties can be customized: